Here’s what it really takes to become wealthy and financially successful.

 - Create room in their cash flow for savings.
 Even if retirement is a long way off — or they don’t even want to “retire” in the traditional sense — they know that one day working to earn a paycheck won’t be an option (whether by choice, necessity, or trend, like aging out of the workforce).
 Therefore, they proactively choose to target high savings rates rather than waiting until they have to save more.

 - Fund goals, even when they don’t know what the specific goal is.
 It’s crazy to expect you’ll know exactly what you’ll want for your life in 30 years — much less knowing exactly what you’ll want in the next 10, or even 5.
 But financially successful people understand no matter where they’ll end up, they’ll need some amount of money to underwrite their goals or lifestyle.
-So they proactively save and invest to build wealth, even when they don’t have specific goals.

 2. They Think Positively, Not Negatively